maxkoda-cpu/Secret-Monero-Bridge/Multi-Sig_Consensus/README.md

+**25 May 2021.
+This folder material is being moved to a new repo: https://github.com/maxkoda-cpu/Multi-Sig-Consensus-Node**

 This folder contains Multi-Signature Consensus mechanism information.

 A multi-signature consensus mechanism will be constructed to securely manage XMR transfers out of the Secret Monero Bridge Monero wallet.